RStevensonR/INF585-CSC51085EP/05_sphere_collision/README.md

 - Collision sphere-plane:
     - If a collision is detected, check if there is penetration between the plane and the particle.
     $(p_i - a)\cdot n - r< 0$
-    - If the condition is meet, cancel the velocity component that produce the penetration between plane and particle.
+    - If the condition is meet, cancel the velocity component that produces the penetration between plane and particle.

 Once the velocity is computed, then the sphere positions are finally updated